AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

         S v = init_s (9);
     }

-Here, we need to explicitly allocate the :ada:`a` array of the :ada:`S` struct via a call to :ada:`malloc()`, which allocates memory space on the heap.
-In the Ada version, in contrast, the array (:ada:`V.A`) is allocated on the stack and we don't need to explicitly allocate it.
+Here, we need to explicitly allocate the :c:`a` array of the :c:`S` struct via a call to :c:`malloc()`, which allocates memory space on the heap.
+In the Ada version, in contrast, the array (:c:`V.A`) is allocated on the stack and we don't need to explicitly allocate it.

 Note that the information that we provide as the discriminant to the record